hackingmaterials/rocketsled/README.md

     # Class for managing the TurboWorks database directly
     manageDB = ManageDB()

-Lets put some sample data into our `input_dict` to start the optimization.
-We also define the dimensions as a dictionary with each dimension's boudnaries defined in the format `(upper, lower)`.
+Lets put some sample data into our `input_dict` to start.
+We also define the dimensions as a dictionary with each dimension's boundaries defined in the format `(upper, lower)`.

     # Sample data